usri/sftp-on-aci/README.md

 # SFTP on Azure Container Instances (ACI)

+> :warning: **This repository is archived (read-only) and no longer being maintained.** At the time this was developed, this repo provided a viable solution to a service gap in Azure that many Azure users needed.
+Azure has since added [SSH File Transfer Protocol (SFTP) support for Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/secure-file-transfer-protocol-support).
+I would suggest using that service directly instead of rolling a stand-alone solution like this.
+>
+> This repository remains available for historical reference under the MIT License.

 This sample provides guidance and code to host an SFTP server using an Azure Container Instance (ACI).
 The solution builds on an existing [Azure code sample](https://docs.microsoft.com/en-us/samples/azure-samples/sftp-creation-template/sftp-on-azure/) and provides additional capabilities, such as

 - support for multiple SFTP user credentials,